SaiVarshitha123-maroju/RuleEngineAST/README.md

   check_eligibility(data): Takes a JSON representation of the combined rule's AST and a dictionary of user attributes, evaluates the rule, and returns True or False.

-2.Installation:
+Installation:

   To set up the project locally, follow these steps:
   Clone the repository:
     git clone https://github.com/SaiVarshitha123-maroju/Zeotap.git

-3.Navigate to the project directory:
+Navigate to the project directory:

   cd rule-engine-ast
-4.Install dependencies (if applicable):
+Install dependencies (if applicable):

   npm install
-5.Set up the database:
+Set up the database:

   Ensure your database server is running and set up the schema as described.
-6.Start the application:
+Start the application:

   npm start
-7.Acknowledgments:
+Acknowledgments:

   OpenWeatherMap API for providing the weather data.
   Node.js, Express, and MongoDB for the backend architecture.